Security

 A short, honest rundown of who else is in this space.

 BTCPay Server is the gold standard for technical users.
 It's open-source, fully self-hosted, and completely non-custodial.
-The catch is "self-hosted" — you're running a server, managing updates, handling Lightning Network channels if you want that capability.
+The catch is "self-hosted": you're running a server, managing updates, and handling Lightning Network channels if you want that capability.
 If you're a developer who enjoys infrastructure, BTCPay is wonderful.
-If you want to accept payments and get back to your actual work, the operational overhead isn't worth it.
+If you'd rather accept payments and get back to your actual work, the operational overhead is real.

 Common Concerns, Answered

 "What about taxes?"
 Every crypto transaction is a taxable event in most jurisdictions.
 The simple rule: record the USD value at the time of receipt as revenue.
 NETTEN's CSV exports are formatted for QuickBooks, Xero, and the major crypto-aware bookkeeping tools.
-Spend an hour with a local accountant the first month and you'll have a system that runs itself.
+Spend an hour with a local accountant in your first month and you'll have a system that runs itself.

 A Quick Reality Check